robotology/ycm-cmake-modules/help/index.rst

 The disadvantage is that this leads to large, monolithic repositories that are difficult to manage and reuse beyond the need of the project.

-To address these needs we developed YCM, i.e. a set of CMake helper that
+To address these needs we developed YCM, i.e. a set of CMake helpers that
 provide:

  * **Build system support**: to develop and package software libraries and components.
- * **Superbuild**: prepare and distribute set of packages in source form as a single meta build.
+ * **Superbuild deployment**: prepare and distribute sets of packages in source form as a single meta build.

 Build System Support